Banksia robur

-Banksia robur, commonly known as swamp banksia, or less commonly broad-leaved banksia, grows in sand or peaty sand in coastal areas from Cooktown in north Queensland to the Illawarra region on the New South Wales south coast.
+Banksia robur, commonly known as swamp banksia, is a species of flowering plant in the family Proteaceae.
+It grows in sand or peaty sand in coastal areas from Cooktown in north Queensland to the Illawarra region on the New South Wales south coast.
 It is often found in areas which are seasonally inundated.
+It grows as a multistemmed shrub to 3 m tall, with large, leathery tough green leaves with serrated margins up to 30 cm long and 10 cm wide.
+The new growth is colourful, in shades of red, maroon or brown with a dense felt-like covering of brown hairs.